davidomarf/ginpar/README.md

 1. Install Ginpar.
   `pip install ginpar`
+1. Initialize a new project
+  `ginpar-init`
-1. Create `config.toml` to indicate the metadata of the website.
-You can copy [this config.toml example][config-example].
+1. Modify `config.py` to reflect the metadata of the website.
-1. Create `sketches/` and add all your P5.js sketches.
+1. Add your sketches to `sketches/`.
+Feel free to remove `example.js`.
 1. For each script, you must define the `ginpar.params` object (preferably at the beginning).
   Read the [`ginpar.params` API][params-api]